President

 Anna Wentz-Boone, PhD, ANP-BC

 Dr. Anna Boone received her Master’s degree in nursing from East Carolina University in 2009, specializing in the Adult Nurse Practitioner concentration.
 She enjoyed the bariatric surgical population early in her career but transitioned to a specialty gastroenterology practice in 2011, located in Reidsville, NC.
 She completed the PhD program in the School of Nursing through the University of North Carolina at Greensboro in May 2018, with a research focus on the relationship between frailty in the older adult and recurrent Clostridium difficile.
 Dr. Boone received the Sigma Theta Tau International Gamma Zeta Chapter “Outstanding Dissertation Award” and the “Doctoral Student Award for Excellence” in 2018.
 She received the 2019 Research Foundation Award from GAPNA and is currently performing a secondary data analysis of dissertation findings.
-She is an active member of the Gerontological Advanced Practice Nurses Association and holds office as the Vice President and Education Committee Chair for the North Carolina Triad Chapter since May 2019.
+She is an active member of the Gerontological Advanced Practice Nurses Association and has previously held office as the Vice President and Education Committee Chair for the North Carolina Triad Chapter since May 2019.
 She has been a contributing author for the book Advanced Nursing Care of the Older Adult.
+She is the current President as of April 2023.

 Anna’s favorite quote: